Mostafa-Rezaali/Mostafa-Rezaali/README.md

 ## Acknowledgments

 I acknowledge the support of the University of Florida Department of Geography and the Florida Institute for Built Environment Resilience (FIBER) in my doctoral research.
+I am grateful for access to high-performance computing resources and climate datasets that enable this research.

 ---

 **Note:** This profile is regularly updated with new projects, publications, and research developments.
-For the most current information, please refer to my institutional profile or contact me directly.
+For the most current information about my climate and earth system sciences research, please refer to my institutional profile or contact me directly.